CGJennings/se3docs/docs/um-install-command-line-options.md

 cd "%programfiles%/StrangeEons/bin"
 ```

-Starting with build 4198, you can then start SE with a second command of the form:
+Starting with build 4198, you can then start SE with a separate command of the form:

 ```bash
 eons [options...]